 Do I stop and admire people?
 Of course, I do, especially the beautiful people that glow from within.
-Usually, those beautiful people proudly wear their scars because the scars are part of their life story.
-Usually, those beautiful people present themselves without make-up on a daily basis.
+Usually, those beautiful people proudly wear their scars because the scars are part of their life stories.
+Usually, those beautiful people present themselves without makeup on a daily basis.
 I like to think that most of us are the beautiful people within, instead of painting our “beautiful” only on the surface.

 This morning as I was perusing social media, I scrolled past yet another make-up advertisement, more like an infomercial.
-If you clicked on the picture or the headline, you are taken to an article or video to read and listen to the company’s presentation.
+If you clicked on the picture or the headline, you were taken to an article or video to read and listen to the company’s presentation.
 The headline, or short blurb, caught my attention enough that I scrolled back.
 The words that made me check out the link?
 “Don’t Put Make-up on Wrinkled Skin…”

-“Yes,” I thought, “an advertisement, infomercial, or article that doesn’t make you feel you must make-up.
+“Yes,” I thought, “an advertisement, infomercial, or article that doesn’t make you feel you must wear make-up.
 An advertisement or article that doesn’t diminish the beauty of the unaltered face.”

 I took the bait and clicked.

 The article continued with “until you do this.”

 Nope!
 I’m not wasting my time to read any further.

 Far too many women struggle with self-confidence regarding their looks.
 These are the women on whom the giant conglomerates prey.
 These are the women who admire the super-models pushing make-up products.